-Communications networks - the nervous system for a digital smart city small cells.
+The capacity of the mobile networks must grow significantly to enable the digital smart city services of the future for the increasing number of the users.
+The services will be connected with the users through a reliable high-capacity wireless network on a very high frequency and deployed in very small cells.
 The high frequencies above 6 GHz of the 5G mobile system will be required for the steeply growing data traffic in the smart cities due to the surveillance cameras, 3D-streaming and other high bandwidth services.
 The radio signals on a very high frequency travel only short distances and therefore a high number of small radio cells with a distance of 50 meters will be deployed.
 This can only be achieved in a city environment in an economic way by using the street light poles as the platform for the 5G small cell base stations and multiple sensors.
 This kind of infrastructure of the light poles, electricity and data transport form a platform for the 5G radio network and a variety of sensors.
 The platform is economically viable only as a solution with one 5G base station and one set of sensors per pole which is provided by the city as the public authority.
-It is then shared by the mobile network operators as the sensor data and transfer platform of the digital smart city ecosystems.
+It is then shared by the mobile network operators as the sensor data and transfer platform of the digital smart city eco-systems.
 The citizens will benefit from the new smart city services based on the open data shared in the eco-systems and utilized by the providers of services & applications.